adamsmd/latex-pkg-external/README.md

-# The `external` package: A package for including into a document separately compiled LaTeX
+# The `locpream` package: Local preambles within a LaTeX document

-The `external` package allows you to include the result of rendering LaTeX code in a separate document that has its own preamble.
-This is useful when you want to use symbols from a package that you do not want to load into your main document.
-For example, your main document may use symbols from multiple packages that conflict or otherwise cannot be loaded together.
+The `locpream` package allows the use of a preamble that is local to a specific part of the document.
+This is useful for using symbols from a package without loading it into the main document.
+For example, the main document may use symbols from multiple packages that conflict or otherwise cannot be loaded together.

 ## Status